mnestix/mnestix-browser/README.md

 > **Note:** Keycloak support is available starting from version 1.1.0 and above.
 >
-> For Mnesitx API configuration details, please refer to the API documentation available on [Docker Hub](https://hub.docker.com/r/mnestix/mnestix-api).
+> For Mnestix API configuration details, please refer to the API documentation available on [Docker Hub](https://hub.docker.com/r/mnestix/mnestix-api).

 ### Setting Up Keycloak for Docker Development